Gurki-gtb/elist_analysis/README.md

 - Utilize effective marketing strategies during back-to-school and holiday seasons as these have historically been our most lucrative seasons.

 # Monthly and Yearly Sales Trends
+## Yearly Overview:
+- In 2019 the business sold 16,850 units with an average order value (AOV) of $229, generating approximately $3.9M.
+As a result of pandemic-related shifts in consumer behavior, 2020 generated $10.1M and 2021 generated $9.1M.
+- This surge in revenue can be attritbuted to two key factors; units sold and AOV.
+Both 2020 and 2021, more than 2X the units sold (33,851 | 35,858).
+AOV shot up 31% to $300 in 2020, and 10.9% to $254 in 2021.
+In 2020 the business saw a gradual increase across the board in terms of AOV and units sold.
+- In 2021 the business sold 2007 more units than in 2020, but due to a decrease in AOV the revenue generated was approximately $1M less than in 2020.
+This is also where we begin to see the initial pandemic-boom start to slightly taper off with units sold and AOV both gradually decreasing.
+Despite that, performance was still extremely strong.
+- Early into 2022 we see similar performance to 2021.
+However, this quickly fades away and we see a substantial decrease in units sold and AOV.
+The year ended with a total 21,565 orders, and an AOV of $229, the same AOV 2019 held.
+The overall decrease is due to normalized shopping behavior post pandemic and a major sales anomaly during the holiday season.